Signal Word

 • Warning – for less severe hazards

 That’s it.
-Two words.
+Think about it: two words.
 But they carry the weight of everything that follows.

 Danger vs. Warning: The Hierarchy

 “Danger” means stop.
-That's why this is bad stuff.
-“Warning” means caution.
+On top of that, this is bad stuff.
+But “Warning” means caution.
 This is still serious, but not as bad.
 The rest of the label backs this up with specific hazard statements, pictograms, and precautions.
 But the signal word sets the tone.

 For example: